AveryData/AveryData.github.io/_portfolio/FamilyHistoryHacking.md

     image_path: /Images/Family History Hacking/WordCloudRandoColo.PNG
     alt: "Family Word Cloud colored by Random Colors"
 ---
-{% include figure image_path="/Images/Family History Hacking/NameCloudTreeSmith.png" alt="this is a placeholder image" caption="Typical family tree (taken from FamilySearch.org)" url ="/Images/Family History Hacking/NameCloudTreeSmith.png" %}
+{% include figure image_path="/Images/Family History Hacking/NameCloudTreeSmith.png" alt="this is a placeholder image"  url ="/Images/Family History Hacking/NameCloudTreeSmith.png" %}

 Genealogy often gets a boring rap, but knowing where you come from and who made you can be fun and exciting.
 Family history is big in my family, and in my culture so I thought, "This is a lot of data.
 What else can you do with it?
 How else can you display it?"